 But sometimes it is hard to be an adult to a teenager.

-Sometimes the hardest part of parenting teens is responding to their behavior as a grown-up
+Sometimes, the most challenging part of parenting teens is responding to their behavior as a grown-up.

 So, when we’ve hit our maximum threshold for snarky behavior, we say the first in our head but try to execute the second method.